dodog/librelink-extended-gauge/README.md

 This project is licensed under the GNU General Public License v3.0.

 ## 🙏 Credits
-Inspired by the default Home Assistant gauge card

 Built for the [LibreLink Home Assistant integration](https://github.com/dodog/librelink)